superlinked/VectorHub/docs/contributing/readme.md

 The content on VectorHub itself falls into three major areas:

-1. Building Blcks: These cover the broad area of vector creation and retrieval.
+1. Building Blocks: These cover the broad area of vector creation and retrieval.
 It is based on a step by step approach in creating a vector stack.
 Data Sources -> Vector Compute -> Vector Search

 2. Use cases: 7 use cases which map to how the vector retrieval can be utilized in production apps.